openstack-archive/sahara/doc/source/reference/plugin-spi.rst

 -------

 Contains all relevant info about cluster.
 This object is is provided to the plugin for both cluster creation and scaling.
-The “Cluster Lifecycle” section below further specifies which fields are filled at which moment.
+The "Cluster Lifecycle" section below further specifies which fields are filled at which moment.

 +----------------------------+--------+---------------------------------------+